jeremysb1/jeremysb1/README.md

 ### Hi there 👋

-I'm currently focused on JavaScript and React Projects.
-I have also worked with Python.
+I'm currently focused on JavaScript, React Projects, and Machine Learning projects with Python.

 A few things about me: